Project Due Diligence

 -

-Review of technical reports and studies: This includes reviewing geological reports, resource estimates, and production plans.
+Review of technical reports and studies: Reviewing geological reports, resource estimates, and production plans.

 -

-Inspection of the mine site: This includes visiting the mine site to inspect the infrastructure, equipment, and facilities, and to observe the mining operations.
+Inspection of the mine site: Visiting the mine site to inspect the infrastructure, equipment, and facilities, and to observe the mining operations.

 -

-Environmental assessments: This includes reviewing environmental impact assessments and monitoring systems and plans to ensure that the mine is operating in compliance with environmental regulations.
+Environmental assessments: Reviewing environmental impact assessments and monitoring systems and plans to ensure that the mine is operating in compliance with environmental regulations.

 -

-Review of permits and licenses: This involves reviewing the mine's permits, licenses, and approvals to ensure that they are in good standing.
+Review of permits and licenses: Reviewing the mine's permits, licenses, and approvals to ensure that they are in good standing.

 -

-Financial analysis: This includes reviewing the mine's financial statements, budgets, and cash flow projections, as well as its track record of meeting production and cost targets.
+Financial analysis: Reviewing the mine's financial statements, budgets, and cash flow projections, as well as its track record of meeting production and cost targets.

 -

-Examination of labour practices: This involves reviewing the mine's labour practices and relations, including health and safety conditions for workers.
+Examination of labour practices: Reviewing the mine's labour practices and relations, including health and safety conditions for workers.

 -

-Market and commodity analysis: This includes researching the market for the mine's commodities and assessing their potential future demand and price trends.
+Market and commodity analysis: Researching the market for the mine's commodities and assessing their potential future demand and price trends.

 -